 “We currently have no plans to change our roaming services across Europe.
 We will be working closely with the UK government and other European mobile operators to try to maintain the current EU ‘Roam like at home‘ arrangements once the UK leaves the EU.” – O2

 UK prepaid SIM cards for tourists are readily available and affordable.
-Choosing from the best prepaid SIM cards for travelling to London will depend largely on your needs.
+Choosing the best prepaid UK SIM cards for travelling to London will depend largely on your needs.

 Ultimately, you can buy a really affordable Three UK package or opt for EE if your priority is reliable coverage.